Meditation

 2. Awareness of the body.

 Make yourself more aware of signals from the body.
 Notice how you hold your body, if you are tense in any muscle group, if the body feels stiff or flexible, if you feel some sensations in your chest and in your abdomen.
 Do feet, legs, arms or hands send any signals?
 Experience in a distant and observant way, almost as if your body were a thing you are looking at.
 Finish your observation by experiencing the whole body, but now as your own body in which you calmly and quietly find yourself and are completely connected to.
-Utilise the capacity of your mind to let go of attention to things which the mind tries to focus on.
+Utilise your mental capacity to let go of attention to things which the mind tries to focus on.

 The general benefit of increased body awareness is that one can become aware of discomfort in the body.
 Not only discomfort that has arisen in the moment but also symptoms that may be there but ususally don’t penetrate consciousness during a stressful everyday life.
 This provides an opportunity to reflect on what these symptoms may depend on and a possibility to do something about them.
 Increased body awareness is always important when it comes to detect and counteract silent development of stress disorders.
 It also means becoming more aware of what feels good for the body.
 In this way we can more clearly understand our basic physical needs.